abodian/abodian/README.md

 ## Alex Bodian

-Ex Further Education senior manager and trained musician.
-Currently training to be a Junior Full Stack Developer at the highly selective and intensive 16 week bootcamp at Makers Academy, London.
+Former Further Education senior manager and trained musician.
+Currently studying to be a Junior Full Stack Developer at the highly selective and intensive 16 week bootcamp at Makers Academy, London.
 Looking to combine my management experience, creativity and problem solving skills in an exciting and challenging development environment.

 ## Projects